farisachugthai/dynamic_ipython/docs/source/_sources/index.rst.txt

 ============================================
 Welcome to IPython packages's documentation!
 ============================================
-This is the collection of notes I've aggregated over time on IPython.
+This is the collection of notes I've aggregated over time on :mod:`IPython`.
 There are many more docs that have yet to be added, but this package needs a good amount of reworking as is.